-The meaning of namaste is to greet the divinity residing in everyone.
-At the same time, it is also a form of gesture done during the time of prayer and performing certain yoga postures.
+The true meaning of namaste is to greet the divinity residing in everyone.
+At the same time, it is also a form of ‘Mudra‘ or a gesture done during the time of prayer or while performing certain yoga postures.

-The essential nature of life prevailing within is all-inclusive and consciousness.
-Spiritually, Namaste means that we devote ourselves to inclusiveness, awareness, and wholeness.
-When we practice devotion to the divine, we surrender and let go all our identifications and feelings of separateness to that consciousness, with a Namaste.
+The essential nature of life prevailing within is all-inclusive and conscious.
+The meaning of Namaste is to devote ourselves to inclusiveness, awareness, and wholeness.
+When we practice devotion to the divine, we surrender and let go of all our identifications and feelings of separateness to that consciousness, with a Namaste.

 Both hands come from a different direction but eventually, when they meet, they go in the same direction, together.
 Pertinent to the hands, whatever paths we may choose we are ultimately in the realm of oneness.

 While doing Namaste there are no physical contacts made between two individuals, as the physical contact may transfer negativities too.
 The negativities can be both in the form of spirituality, as a form of individual energy or karmic energy.
 And also in the form of physical negativity, in the form of germs and diseases.